Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs: Theoretical Research

 where an approximation function fits $\boldsymbol{h}(\boldsymbol{x})$ as particular network, $\boldsymbol{D}(\boldsymbol{x})$ is the distance network, which outputs the shortest distance to the displacement boundary based on the coordinate $\boldsymbol{x}$:

 This distance can be pre-calculated for a finite set of points using nearest neighbor algorithms and then approximated by a fitter $D(\boldsymbol{x})$.
 Finally, $\boldsymbol{u}_{g}(\boldsymbol{x};\boldsymbol{\theta})$ is a neural network that learns based on the PDEs and the force boundary condition.
 The advantage of the distance network is that if the coordinate point lies on the displacement boundary $\Gamma^{u}$, where the displacement network $D(\boldsymbol{x})$ equals zero, the output of the displacement field from \Cref{eq:admissible_distance} is exactly $\boldsymbol{h}(\boldsymbol{x})$.
 This means that during the training of PINNs in the strong form, there is no need to consider the displacement boundary condition.
-Especially in the energy form of PINNs, the energy principle allows force boundary conditions to be directly incorporated into the energy functional without prior consideration.
-Therefore, the energy form of PINNs does not need to explicitly handle boundary conditions, significantly reducing the number of hyperparameters.